 FinancialForce.com, which is part owned by Salesforce.com ,...

-In an interim management statement published today, application software company Misys has reported growth in both sales and profits, with its healthcare unit singled out for particular praise.
-Presenting unaudited figures for the third quarter of its fiscal 2010, which closed on 28 February, th
+In an interim management statement published today, application Software Company Misys has reported growth in both sales and profits, with its healthcare unit singled out for particular praise.

-Hewlett-Packard is again on the hunt for someone to lead its PC business in the UK after it emerged current incumbent Gordon Ballantyne has quit to join Australian telco Telstra.
-He only became UK and Ireland vice president for the personal systems group in December, five months after veteran David
+Hewlett-Packard is again on the hunt for someone to lead its PC business in the UK after it emerged current incumbent Gordon Ballantyne has quit to join Australian Telco Telstra.

 Hosting provider Melbourne IT has achieved 25:1 deduplication ratios using Data Domain to backup virtual machines, but hopes those ratios will fall over time as it learns more about how dedupe works.